Data point subscriptions

 You listen to subscriptions by calling the “list subscription data“ endpoint.
 It will return a list of data point upserts and deleted ranges, together with a cursor to retrieve the next batch of updates.
 Updates written since the creation of the subscription, up to 7 days ago, can be retrieved through the subscription.

-Subscriptions can be defined explicitly through a list of time series external ids, or implicitly through a filter.
+Subscriptions can be defined explicitly through a list of time series external ids and instance ids, or implicitly through a filter.
 The filter is a subset of the advanced filter query in the regular “time series search“ endpoint.

 Partitions: Subscriptions can be further divided into a number of partitions, for the purpose of fetching subscription data in parallel.
 Each partition will return data in ingestion order, but the order between partitions is not guaranteed.